r-forge/topmodels/pkg/topmodels/inst/conferences/2022_EGU/abstract/abstract.md

 strategy, there is an increasing demand for appropriate probabilistic model evaluation.
 Besides proper scoring rules, which can evaluate not only the expectation but the entire predictive distribution, graphical assessment methods are particularly advantageous to diagnose possible model misspecifications.

-Probabilistic predictions are often based on distributional regression models, whereby the computation of predictive distributions, probabilities, and quantiles is generally dependent on the software (package) being used.
+Probabilistic forecasts are often based on distributional regression models, whereby the computation of predictive distributions, probabilities, and quantiles is generally dependent on the software (package) being used.
 Therefore, routines to graphically evaluate probabilistic models are not always